aiven/aiven-operator/docs/docs/resources/mysql.md

 - [`maintenanceWindowTime`](#spec.maintenanceWindowTime-property){: name='spec.maintenanceWindowTime-property'} (string, MaxLength: 8).
 Time of day when maintenance operations should be performed.
 UTC time in HH:mm:ss format.
 - [`migrationSecretSource`](#spec.migrationSecretSource-property){: name='spec.migrationSecretSource-property'} (object).
 Reference to a Secret containing migration credentials.
     Secret keys must match userConfig.migration JSON field names.
     If set, takes precedence over userConfig.migration.
+    Leading and trailing whitespace is stripped from every value, including the password.
+    Store credentials without surrounding whitespace.
 See below for [nested schema](#spec.migrationSecretSource).
 - [`powered`](#spec.powered-property){: name='spec.powered-property'} (boolean, Default value: `true`).
 Determines the power state of the service.
 When `true` (default), the service is running.
     When `false`, the service is powered off.
     For more information please see [Aiven documentation](https://aiven.io/docs/platform/concepts/service-power-cycle).